The Cosmological Simulation Code OpenGadget3 -- Implementation of Meshless Finite Mass: Test cases

 In cosmological contexts, e.g. for the ICM, the ability of the code to preserve hydrostatic equilibrium against gravity is of great importance.
 To test this, we calculate a hydrostatic sphere as a second test including self-gravity.
 It is also the first test including dark matter as second, only gravitationally interacting particle type.
 The ICs have been created following \citet{Viola+2008}.
 88088 DM particles are setup following an NFW profile \citep{Navarro+1997}, populated with 95156 gas particles in hydrostatic equilibrium.
 The corresponding density and internal energy profiles at different times are shown in Fig.~\ref{fig:hydro_sphere}.

-After a short relaxation period, happening on a timescale approximately corresponding to the dynamical time, we expect the gas to keep hydrostatic equilibrium.
-SPH shows the lowest deformation in density, as the ICs were also designed assuming SPH.
-MFM in both implementations, as well as \textsc{Arepo} show a slightly stronger increase in density, especially in the central region.
-The convergence of the profile can best be checked by following the evolution of the internal energy profile, which is more directly affected by (numerical) diffusivity.
-For SPH, this appears to be stable and also shows only minor changes for \textsc{Arepo} at early time, reaching a stable situation later.
-For MFM, in contrast, an impact of the numerical diffusivity can be observed.
-Resulting mixing in the central region leads to a decrease in internal energy, leading to the observed increase in central density.
-This effect is very similar for our MFM implementation and the one in \textsc{gizmo}.
-Despite these findings, the effect on the density profile is quite small for all methods.
+After a short relaxation period, happening on a timescale approximately corresponding to the dynamical time $t_{\text{freefall}}\approx 1$ at $r=10^2$, we expect the gas to keep hydrostatic equilibrium.
+SPH as well as our MFM implementation show the lowest deformation in density.
+MFM in \textsc{gizmo}, as well as \textsc{Arepo} show a slightly stronger increase in density, especially in the central region.
+While the density is only an indirect tracer of (numerical) diffusivity, the internal energy profile is more directly affected by it.
+Thus, it can give even more insight into the convergence over time.